 Autism Studies

-Both the Graduate Certificate in Autism Studies and the Graduate Diploma in Autism Studies are accredited by the University of Limerick and are delivered as a partnership between Mary Immaculate College and Middletown Centre for Autism.
-They are taught by experienced professionals from both MIC and Middletown Centre for Autism using both online and face-to-face teaching methods.
-Both agencies recognise the need for high quality graduate professional development in autism in Ireland/Northern Ireland and both the Graduate Certificate in Autism Studies and Graduate Diploma in Autism Studies will meet this need.
+The Graduate Certificate, Graduate Diploma, and MA in Autism Studies are accredited by the University of Limerick and are delivered by an award-winning partnership between Mary Immaculate College and Middletown Centre for Autism.
+The programmes have been designed and developed in collaboration with the autistic community, and are taught by professionals from MIC and Middletown Centre for Autism using both online and face-to-face teaching methods.
+Both agencies recognise the need for high-quality research opportunities and professional development in autism studies.
+The graduate programmes are offered in response to this need

 Subjects taught

-•Understanding Autism (AUT500): The aim of this module is to provide students with a comprehensive overview of autism.
-This will include how autism presents and is diagnosed, both in adults and children; the core challenges associated with autism and how these impact on the child and the adult; additional difficulties that people with autism can experience; how autism interfaces with other difficulties.
-Students will explore the importance of understanding these differences when supporting an autistic individual.
+Understanding the Lived Autistic Experiences: The aim of this module is to provide students with a comprehensive overview of autism.
+This will include how autism presents and is diagnosed, both in adults and children; the core challenges associated with autism and how these impact on the child and the adult; additional difficulties which the environment can pose; how autism interfaces with other difficulties.
+Students will explore the importance of understanding these differences when supporting an autistic person.
+Autistic joy is celebrated throughout.

-•Visual Learning and Environmental Support for Individuals with Autism (AUT505): The aim of this module is to provide students with the theory and practical application of the use of structure and visual teaching strategies for children and young people with autism across learning environments.
-Participants will gain practical knowledge and an understanding of the theory and research that supports this practice.
-This will result in a set of core competencies, as well as practical experience in the development of resources that support the thinking and learning style of individuals with autism.
+The aim of this module is to provide students with the theory and understanding of how the environment can cause difficulties for autistic people.
+The use of structure and visual teaching strategies for autistic children and autistic adults are explored across learning environments.
+This will result in a set of core competencies, as well as a practical experience in the development of resources that support the thinking and learning style of every citizen.

 Entry requirements

-A level 8 qualification or equivalent in any discipline or a Bachelor's degree at Level 7 or 8 is required for entry to this programme.
+A Level 7 degree or a level 8 degree in any discipline is required for entry to this programme.

 This module is designed to build on the existing Graduate Certificate in Autism Studies programme.

-A Bachelor's Degree at Level 7 or 8 in any discipline AND a post-graduate qualification in Autism Studies with a minimum of 30 ECTS.
+Applicants are required to have a Bachelor’s Degree at Level 8 in any discipline AND a post-graduate qualification in Autism Studies (or a relevant post graduate qualification) with a minimum of 30 ECTs and a minimum award which aligns to a 2.2.

 Application dates